The Differences Between Direct Alignment Algorithms are a Blur: Discussion

 Pairwise training, by contrast, only requires that $y_w$ score higher than $y_l$ with strength controlled by $\beta$.
-It leaves the structure of $\mathbb{E}_y[r_\theta(x, y)]$ largely intact, avoiding probability collapse.
+Compared to pointwise losses, such pairwise updates structurally offer fewer direct avenues for reshaping the marginalized score $\mathbb{E}_y[r_\theta(x, y)]$ itself.
 Refining previously learned examples therefore consumes little extra capacity, allowing the model to focus on harder cases.
 Thus, for \textit{hard} tasks there is insufficient capacity for the unlearning step, so both objectives perform similarly.
 For \textit{easy} tasks, unlearning does not exhaust capacity, enabling pointwise methods to catch up.
 In the \textit{intermediate} regime, capacity is sufficient to unlearn bias in pointwise methods, \emph{but not} address harder examples, leading to a misalignment that makes pointwise objectives less efficient.

 We ran additional experiments to test this hypothesis; the results appear in Appendix~\ref{app:toy_exp}.
-Previously, distinctions between DAA objectives were unclear, but our findings show that \textbf{they differ in how they handle dataset-induced biases}.
+Previously, distinctions between DAA objectives were unclear, but our findings show that \textbf{they differ in how they handle dataset-induced biases}; whether bias removal is beneficial remains an open question.
+Beyond the $r_\theta^{\text{ref}}$ and $r_\theta^{\text{odds}}$ parameterizations, we examine (Appendix~\ref{app:qwen-alpha-fkl}) two scalar score families from recent work, AlphaPO~\citep{alpha_po} ($r_\alpha$) and the Forward-KL variant of f-DPO~\citep{f_dpo}.
+In both cases, pairwise objectives again outperform their pointwise counterparts, further supporting our main findings in the static binary-preference regime of this paper.

-Finally, removing bias is not inherently good or bad, as the easy-task regime demonstrates.
-A model can still learn the correct ranking for each fixed $x$, and one might deliberately eliminate biases across prompts for practical reasons \citep{smaug}.
-This paper identifies the source of the observed performance gap; future work can explore how such bias interacts with different tasks and usage scenarios.